 Send the permission slip and the survey to the Focus Art Resource Teacher or the art teacher at your child’s school as soon as possible.

-COMPONENTS FOR FOCUS ART ELIGIBILITYThe following components are part of the identification process.
+COMPONENTS FOR FOCUS (GIFTED) ART ELIGIBILITYThe following components are part of the identification process.

 1. Portfolio of artwork completed and selected by student according to specific guidelines (may include additional artwork contributed by art teacher or parent).2.
 Art Teacher Observation Narrative/Checklist (if student’s work is known to art teacher) or Classroom Teacher/Team Checklist (if student’s work is unknown to art teacher).